department-of-veterans-affairs/va.gov-team/teams/vsa/delivery/agile-checklist.md

 ## Backlog Grooming/Refinement

-* Prior to meeting, add new User Stories if they have not been added yet.
+1. Prior to meeting, add new User Stories if they have not been added yet.
-* Open the team Zenhub board, and start with the next Tasks that are not in the current Sprint.
+2. Open the team Zenhub board, and start with the next Tasks that are not in the current Sprint.
-* Allow the PO to present the goal for the next Sprint.
+3. Allow the PO to present the goal for the next Sprint.
 If not the PO, then you will provide the goal of the next Sprint.
-* Go through each Story:
+4. Go through each Story:
-* Add new tasks.
+5. Add new tasks.
-* Remove tasks that are no longer needed.
+6. Remove tasks that are no longer needed.
-* Change priority.
+7. Change priority.
-* Change Acceptance Criteria if needed.
+8. Change Acceptance Criteria if needed.
-* Confirm with the team that the Backlog looks ready for the next two Sprints.
+9. Confirm with the team that the Backlog looks ready for the next two Sprints.

 ## Sprint Retrospective

+**Review**

-* Open and review the previous Retro Board and action items.
+1. Open and review the previous Retro Board and action items.
 Discuss the action items and confirm they were attended to.
-* Ask the team if they agree that the items were resolved.
+2. Ask the team if they agree that the items were resolved.

+**Facilitate**

-* Start the timer for 5 minutes to allow the team to fill out the Retro board.
+1. Start the timer for 5 minutes to allow the team to fill out the Retro board.
-* Share the board (if previously hidden) and start going over each item in the Went Well column.
+2. Share the board (if previously hidden) and start going over each item in the Went Well column.
 Celebrate the victories and make sure the team knows that they have improved.
-* Go over each item in the To Improve column.
+3. Go over each item in the To Improve column.
-* Read out the item and ask for someone to speak to it.
+4. Read out the item and ask for someone to speak to it.
 Give time to allow someone to speak up.
-* Get thoughts on the item and have others give their thoughts.
+5. Get thoughts on the item and have others give their thoughts.
-* After all items are discussed, set up a timer (2 min usually) for people to vote on the items they think are most important.
+6. After all items are discussed, set up a timer (2 min usually) for people to vote on the items they think are most important.
-* Pick 2 or 3 of the top voted on items and discuss an Action item for each one.
+7. Pick 2 or 3 of the top voted on items and discuss an Action item for each one.
-* Make sure the action item is well defined, detailed, and can be completed before the end of the next Sprint.
+8. Make sure the action item is well defined, detailed, and can be completed before the end of the next Sprint.

+**Implementation**

-* Assign an individual (or have someone volunteer) to be tasked with completing this action item.
+1. Assign an individual (or have someone volunteer) to be tasked with completing this action item.
 Do not assign an action item to the whole team, it must be an individual.
-* Confirm with the team on the action items and the commitment to complete them.
+2. Confirm with the team on the action items and the commitment to complete them.